Several factors can result in poor TeraCLOUD performance.

 On Unix-like systems:

-Here we run traceroute to yura.teracloud.jp.
-The -I option specifies that ICMP will be used, and -n conducts the trace without DNS resolution.
+Here we run Traceroute to yura.teracloud.jp.
+The -I option specifies that Internet Control Message Protocol (ICMP) will be used, and -n conducts the trace without Domain Name System (DNS) resolution.

 The values shown in milliseconds (ms) are each router's response time, representing the time taken to travel to the given router and back.